Dramatic video shows alligator attacking trainer before visitor jumps in to rescue her

 "These gentlemen could have stayed in the safety zone as most of us would, but instead jumped into the situation, of their own volition, and helped secure the alligator," the company said in a statement.
 "Their help, combined with the training of our staff member, probably saved her life and her limbs."

-KUTV reports the handler, who did not want to be identified, released a statement through Scales and Tails Utah: "I got lucky to land in a hospital that employs what has to be the best orthopedic surgeon in Utah.
+KUTV reports the handler, later identified as Lindsay Bull, released a statement through Scales and Tails Utah: "I got lucky to land in a hospital that employs what has to be the best orthopedic surgeon in Utah.
 He was able to improvise and come up with a solution that should result in full use of my hand.
 I can't explain the level of admiration I have for that man."